bookofproofs/bookofproofs.github.io/_sources/history/19th-century/gini.md

 6. Introduced a method for the analysis of samples of qualitative variables, now known as the Gini index method.
 7. Published a book titled Variability and Mutability (1912), which presented the theory of variability, a coefficient that measures fluctuations in average incomes.

-Born 23 May1884, Motta di Livenza, near Treviso, Italy.
+Born 23 May 1884, Motta di Livenza, near Treviso, Italy.
 Died 13 March 1965, Rome, Italy.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Gini/)